jakearchibald/jakearchibald.com/static-build/posts/2023/06/the-event-loop/index.md

 <trigger-point ontrigger="getAPI(`event-ordering`).then(a => a.showBoxesPhase(0))">

-Lets look at a world where everything just runs in parallel:
+Let's look at a world where everything just runs in parallel:

 </trigger-point>
 <trigger-point ontrigger="getAPI(`event-ordering`).then(a => a.showBoxesPhase(1))">